SEAT

 SEAT S.A. (/ˈseɪɑːt/; /es/; from Spanish Sociedad Española de Automóviles de Turismo, lit.
 'Spanish Passenger Car Company') is a Spanish car manufacturer that sells its vehicles under the SEAT and Cupra brands.
-Founded on 9 May 1950, it was created as a joint venture between Spain's government-owned Instituto Nacional de Industria (INI), which held a majority stake, Spanish private banks, and Fiat.
-After being listed as an independent automaker for 36 years, the Spanish government sold SEAT to the Volkswagen Group in 1986, and it remains a fully owned subsidiary of the Group.
+Founded on 9 May 1950, it was created as a joint venture between Spain's government-owned Instituto Nacional de Industria, which held a majority stake, Spanish private banks, and Fiat.
+After being listed as an independent automaker for 36 years, the Spanish government sold SEAT to the Volkswagen Group in 1986, and it remains a fully owned subsidiary of the group.

 The headquarters of SEAT S.A. is located in Martorell, near Barcelona, at the company's industrial complex.
-Over 468,000 units were produced in 2020 with more than 427,000 cars exported to over 75 countries worldwide.
+Over 468,000 units were produced in 2020, with more than 427,000 cars exported to over 75 countries worldwide.

 History

 Establishment

 Spain is the world's eighth-largest manufacturer of automobiles.
 Its car market stands among the largest in Europe.
 This, however, has not always been the case; in the first half of the 20th century, Spain's economy was relatively underdeveloped compared to most other Western European countries and had a limited automobile market.
 In this period, car production was limited, with only a few low-volume local manufacturers catering mainly to the luxury end of the market, of which Hispano-Suiza was the most successful.
 Spain's limited market for mass-produced vehicles was taken over by foreign companies operating through subsidiaries that either imported cars or assembled cars from imported parts, depriving the country of the technological know-how and large investments needed for mass production.
 The situation greatly deteriorated with the Spanish Civil War from 1936 to 1939.
 Car demand collapsed not only due to the greatly reduced purchasing power of Spaniards caused by war devastation but also because the multinational subsidiaries either ceased operations or were severely stricken by the war and its aftermath.